97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 Answer: All 12.

 Every month has at least 28 days.
-The question sets up for “one” because February is the only month with exactly 28.
+But the question is built to make you say “one,” since February is the only month with exactly 28 and no more.
 A classic opening trap.

 2. What is the only letter that does not appear in any US state name?
 (Medium)